Aerial root

-Aerial roots are roots above the ground.
-They are almost always adventitious.
+Aerial roots are roots growing above the ground.
+They are often adventitious, i.e. formed from nonroot tissue.
 They are found in diverse plant species, including epiphytes such as orchids (Orchidaceae), tropical coastal swamp trees such as mangroves, banyan figs (Ficus subg.
-Urostigma), the warm-temperate rainforest rata (Metrosideros robusta), and pohutukawa trees of New Zealand (Metrosideros excelsa).
+Urostigma), the warm-temperate rainforest rata (Metrosideros robusta), and pōhutukawa trees of New Zealand (Metrosideros excelsa).
 Vines such as common ivy (Hedera helix) and poison ivy (Toxicodendron radicans) also have aerial roots.

-Types of aerial roots
+Types

 This plant organ that is found in so many diverse plant-families has different specializations that suit the plant-habitat.
 In general growth-form, they can be technically classed as negatively gravitropic (grows up and away from the ground) or positively gravitropic (grows down toward the ground).

 "Stranglers" (prop-root)

 Banyan trees are an example of a strangler fig that begins life as an epiphyte in the crown of another tree.
 Their roots grow down and around the stem of the host, their growth accelerating once the ground has been reached.
 Over time, the roots coalesce to form a pseudotrunk, which may give the appearance that it is strangling the host.

 Another strangler that begins life as an epiphyte is the Moreton Bay fig (Ficus macrophylla) of tropical and subtropical eastern Australia, which has powerfully descending aerial roots.
 In the subtropical to warm-temperate rainforests of northern New Zealand, Metrosideros robusta, the rata tree, sends aerial roots down several sides of the trunk of the host.
 From these descending roots, horizontal roots grow out to girdle the trunk and fuse with the descending roots.
 In some cases, the "strangler" outlives the host tree, leaving as its only trace a hollow core in the massive pseudotrunk of the rata.